 “You all know Skeletor, self-styled Lord of Destruction and Overlord of Evil…”

 “Yes, that’s exactly the right response to Skeletor.
-Though to be perfectly, he’s very much a failure, though I’m only saying that out loud, because he’s no longer around to curse me like he did the last time I mocked him.”
+Though to be perfectly honest, he’s very much a failure, though I’m only saying that out loud, because he’s no longer around to curse me like he did the last time I mocked him.”

 “I didn’t know that.”